Isn't It Time (The Babys song)

 "Isn't It Time" is a song that was performed by the English group The Babys in 1977 and was released on their album Broken Heart.
+It was a number-one hit in Australia in March 1978, and peaked at No. 13 on the US Billboard Hot 100 and No. 8 on the US Cash Box Top 100.
+It was the group's first of three US Top 40 hits.

 Background

-"Isn't It Time" was not written by members of the group but by bass guitarist Jack Conrad along with Ray Kennedy.
-The recording by The Babys begins with piano performed by Michael Corby and moves into a vocal performance by John Waite.
+"Isn't It Time" was written by bass guitarist Jack Conrad, who performed and recorded with The Doors after the death of Jim Morrison, along with Ray Kennedy, noted for co-writing The Beach Boys' "Sail On, Sailor" and performing and singing songs from the film "Phantom of the Paradise".

-The strong vocals of the three Babettes from Andraé Crouch & The Disciples, Lisa Freeman-Roberts, Myrna Matthews and Pat Henderson, balance the tone of the song which moves through the decisions a lover has to make "I just can't find the answers to the questions that keep going through my mind" and "losing this love could be your mistake."
-The lyrics were motivated by Ray Kennedy's love for a French woman whom he knew during the writing of the song.
+"Isn't It Time" is recognizable for its piano work performed by Michael Corby, its lead vocal performance by John Waite, and the vocal chorus is by the three Babettes from Andraé Crouch & The Disciples, Lisa Freeman-Roberts, Myrna Matthews and Pat Henderson.
+Their chorus frames the song, which moves through the decisions a lover has to make through its lyrics "I just can't find the answers to the questions that keep going through my mind" and "losing this love could be your mistake."
+The Babettes' refrain ("isn't it time you don't have to wait, falling in love could be your mistake") is heard alternating between the left and right channels later in the song, a technique by producer Ron Nevison.

-The drum work of Tony Brock heralds the chorus featuring the Babettes and the guitar of Walt Stocker brings the song to a close with the Babettes chorus heard alternatively in the left and right channels "isn't it time", "don't have to wait" a result of the production work of Ron Nevison.
-The song peaked at position No. 13 on the Billboard Hot 100 but hit No. 8 on Cash Box's Top 100.
-It was a #1 hit in Australia in March 1978.
+In the United Kingdom, the single was released on 11 November 1977, and although the band was from England, the song only reached #45, despite its performance on the BBC's flagship music show Top of the Pops on 5 January 1978.
+It was The Babys' only UK charted single.

 On 7 December 1977 a video of the Babys' "Isn't It Time" was aired on the ABC program American Bandstand.